 It was an inspiring keynote, and I look forward to reading more of her work.

 We were proud to contribute to the discourse as well, presenting our own new research at the SCP conference for the fourth consecutive year.
 The SCP audience is engaged, curious, and challenging, and preparing presentations for them pushes us to raise the bar.
 This year, Maria Brown dug into our database to discover what makes entrepreneurial leaders so unique, and she and Tricia Naddaff presented a few different perspectives on the entrepreneur profile.
 If you weren’t able to attend SCP (or you were there but you missed the session), you can catch an abbreviated version on March 24, when Maria presents the webinar Leading the Charge: What sets entrepreneurial leaders apart and how we can help them succeed.
-(To get an alert when registration opens, click here.)
+(To register for the webinar, click here.)

 We’re also proud to support the SCP conference as sponsors.
 Each year, I’m amazed at how hard the organization’s leaders work – and how many volunteers they engage – to put on a fantastic, engaging event.
 Looking forward to seeing you in 2020 in Manhattan Beach!